-New York sues Amazon for ‘flagrant disregard‘ of health standards at warehouses
+New York sues Amazon alleging ‘flagrant disregard’ of health standards at warehouses

 Amazon faced fierce criticism at the start of the pandemic that it hadn’t done enough to keep workers safe.
 Its warehouses were quickly overwhelmed with orders from customers who preferred to shop from home rather than risk infection at local stores.

 That crush of business put enormous strain on Amazon’s warehouses, where social distancing can be challenging.
-The company said last fall that nearly 20,000 of its U.S. employees had tested positive, or had been presumed positive, for the coronavirus since the dawn of the pandemic.
+The company said in the fall that nearly 20,000 of its U.S. employees had tested positive, or had been presumed positive, for the coronavirus since the dawn of the pandemic.
 It hasn’t updated that figure since.

-Meanwhile, nearly 6,000 employees at its warehouse in Bessemer, Ala., are voting to determine if they will be represented by the Retail, Wholesale and Department Store Union.
+Meanwhile, nearly 6,000 employees at its warehouse in Bessemer, Ala., are voting to determine whether they will be represented by the Retail, Wholesale and Department Store Union.
 That fight, fueled in part by workers’ pandemic concerns, could lead to Amazon’s first unionized warehouse in the United States.

 Amazon’s filing in New York last week didn’t deter James.
-She called the filing at the time “a sad attempt to distract from the facts and shirk accountability for its failures to protect hardworking employees from a deadly virus.”
+She called the filing at the time “a sad attempt to distract from the facts and shirk accountability for its failures to protect hard-working employees from a deadly virus.”

 Her filing Tuesday amped up claims against the company.
-In addition to the allegations that Amazon hasn’t complied with workplace safety standards, James also accused the company of retaliating against staff who raised concerns.
+In addition to the allegations that Amazon hasn’t complied with workplace safety standards, James also accused the company of retaliating against employees who raised concerns.
 She cited the firing in April of Staten Island worker Christian Smalls, as well as the company’s written warning to another employee, Derrick Palmer, both of whom sounded alarms about working conditions.

 “Amazon’s actions against these visible critics who advocated for Amazon to fully comply with legal health requirements sent a chilling message to other Amazon employees,” the suit alleges.

-Amazon has said Small’s dismissal was related to his ignoring a request from his manager to stay home after contact with a worker who tested positive for the coronavirus.
+Amazon has said Smalls’s dismissal was related to his ignoring a request from his manager to stay home after contact with a worker who tested positive for the coronavirus.

-The suit seeks to find Amazon in violation of the state’s labor laws, enjoin it from engaging in practices that endanger workers in New York, and award backpay as well as damages to Smalls, and damages to Palmer.
+The suit seeks to find Amazon in violation of the state’s labor laws, enjoin it from engaging in practices that endanger workers in New York, and award back pay as well as damages to Smalls and damages to Palmer.